-- 1. In the Content Editor in the core database, select the RTE profile definition item. - 2.
-Copy the path to the RTE profile definition item to the Windows clipboard as described in the section How to Copy the ID or Path of an Item to the Windows Clipboard. - 3.
-In the Sitecore Desktop, select the master database.
+- 1. In the Sitecore desktop in the Core database, in the Content Editor, select the RTE profile definition item.
+For instructions to select a database in the Sitecore desktop, see the section How to Select a Database in the Sitecore Desktop. - In the Sitecore desktop in the Core database, in the Content Editor, copy the path to the RTE profile definition item to the Windows clipboard.
+For instructions to copy an item path to the windows clipboard, see section How to Copy the ID or Path of an Item to the Windows Clipboard. - 3.
+In the Sitecore desktop, select the Master database.
+For instructions to select a database, see the section How to Select a Database in the Sitecore Desktop.